 April 24th, 2012, was a black day for many webmasters.
 After over a decade of link building without consequences, Google pulled the trigger by rolling out the Penguin Update.
 The anti-spam filter punishes sites for aggressive link building in its meanwhile 7th iteration.
 It hit the SEO scene like a meteor.

 But link building is not dead; it is just different - Skyscraper technique, Infographics, white papers, viral videos, broken link building, reports, and more.
-The best practice is to strategically create something outstanding and share it in the hopes of getting backlinks.
+All tactics to boost rankings and proving, ultimately, the best practice is to strategically create something outstanding and share it in the hopes of getting backlinks.

 "Outstanding content + good outreach = backlinks".